distribution/distribution/doc/spec/api.md

 ### Errors

-Actionable failure conditions, covered in detail in their relevant sections, are reported as part of 4xx responses, in a json response body.
+Actionable failure conditions, covered in detail in their relevant sections, are reported as part of 4xx responses, in a JSON response body.
 One or more errors will be returned in the following format:

     {